fisher-alice/johnny-five-wiki/JY-MCU-Bluetooth-Serial-Port-Module-Notes.md

 The command to change the baud rate is `AT+BAUDx` where `x` is a hexadecimal number 1-C representing the desired rate from 1200-1382400bps.
 To set the baud to 57600, issue `AT+BAUD7`.

-More information, including more AT commands which the module will respond to, can at the following links:
+More information, including more AT commands which the module will respond to, can be found at the following links:

 [http://byron76.blogspot.com/2011/09/one-board-several-firmwares.html](http://byron76.blogspot.com/2011/09/one-board-several-firmwares.html)